 Despite the importance of pre-school as a foundation for the country's formal education, the Ministry of Education spends less than one percent of its budget on this sub-sector.
 The General objective of the study was to determine the impact of free primary education on early childhood education.
-The research study was conducted between August 2009 and April 2010.
-The study was carried in primary schools in Mandera West district.
+The research study was conducted between December 2011 and April 2011.
+The study was carried in Nyaiera zone, Rarieda district.